mikaelbr/metatune/README.md

 ## Features
 Some features includes:

  * Search for Track/Artist/Album
  * Lookup detailed/basic info about Track/Artist/Album
  * Exceptions for error handling.
  * Caching metadata.
  * XML Import/Export for quick save/load.

+Look at [the Wiki](https://github.com/mikaelbr/metatune/wiki/Features-of-MetaTune---Spotify-Metadata-API-PHP-Wrapper) for usage and full support.

+--

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by